 The reader will notice that the conditions both leading up to the upwelling event and during the event are reminiscent of the southwesterly type of extreme event analyzed earlier (Fig. 10).
 In particular: a strengthened slope current, reversed shelfbreak jet, and positive wind stress curl on the Chukchi shelf.
-In fact, upwelling event 9 did correspond to an extreme event.
-This causes one to wonder if all of the upwelling events were associated with extreme events.
+In fact, upwelling event 9 corresponded to an extreme event, prompting us to ask if all of the upwelling events were associated with extreme events.
 The answer is no. Most of the upwelling events occurred between extreme events, while there was some overlap with both kinds of extreme events.
-With regard to upwelling event 9, it is unclear what caused the flowto veer onshore during this particular extreme event.
+With regard to upwelling event 9, it is unclear what caused the flow to veer onshore during this event.